You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The Illinois Institute of Technology is a private, space-grant research university that has a stated focus in STEM, business, and law programs.
 It has been in continuous operation since 1890.
 The school, which is located in Chicago, Illinois, is regionally accredited by the NCACS THLC.

 This school confers over 80 degrees at the undergraduate, graduate, postgraduate, and specialist levels.
 The most popular programs revolve around the Armour College of Engineering and Science.
 The Chicago-Kent College of Law, which has been around since 1886, is also extremely popular and has been ranked a tier-one law school for five years in a row by U.S. News and World Report.
+Here’s a look at a few popular majors:

 Illinois Tech has a vibrant and well-established student life, including over 50 student organizations, clubs, religious groups, sports teams, and more.
 Students can also feel free to head over to “The Bog,” the school’s resident pub and bowling alley, after a hard day hitting the books.